Alaska Hunting License

 - Buy through the Alaska Department of Fish and Game website or office.

 Types of Alaska Hunting Licenses

-Resident Low Income Licenses are available to residents who earn less than $8,200 or who receive government assistance.
+Resident low-income licenses are available if your family or household income is equal to or less than the most recent poverty guidelines for the state.
 Visit the Alaska Department of Fish and Game website to see if you qualify.